danielabar/meblog/src/markdown/model-audit-paper-trail.md

   - "Rails Strong Params for GET Request"
 ---

 Model auditing plays an important role in tracking changes within a Rails application.
-While several gems are available to implement this functionality, today we'll delve into the benefits of using [PaperTrail](https://github.com/paper-trail-gem/paper_trail).
+While several gems are available to implement this functionality, today we'll take a closer look at [PaperTrail](https://github.com/paper-trail-gem/paper_trail).
 By default, PaperTrail consolidates all model audit records into a single `versions` table, which could lead to performance and scaling challenges when dealing with numerous audited models.
 Conceptually, it looks like this:

 ![paper trail same version](../images/papertrail-same-version.png "paper trail same version")